tlevine/www.thomaslevine.com/content/!/statistics-with-doodles-sudoroom/index.md

 And the covariance between cholesterol level and lifespan is probably a very negative number, like maybe -1337, because people with more cholesterol tend to live less long.
-And here's what it looks like with our video's conventions.
+That's blue rectangles, with my doodles' conventions.

 ![Negative covariance](negative-covariance.jpg)

 We tend not to use the covariance very directly in practice because it's hard to compare covariances directly to each other.
-The reasons are explained in the video.
+The reasons for this are explained in the video.

 ### Variance
 Variance is a measure of how spread out one variable is.
 It is a